flannel-dev-lab/flannel-framework/README.md

 *Please note - we are currently in the process of making this a public framework, so please bear with us over the next few weeks as we pull everything together.*

+## Quick Setup
+After downloading the framework, enter the conf directory and copy conf.php.template to conf.php, then edit the file to point to one of the configuration files.
+This is to support any number of configurations.
+Typically, we copy the dev directory to the local username and poing conf.php to it.
+After that, edit the conf file inside to match your settings.
+You should be all set to go at that point.

 ## Keeping your codebase updated
 1. <code>git remote add flannel git@github.com:flannel-dev-lab/flannel-framework.git</code>
 2. <code>git fetch flannel</code>